Another economic stimulus rail project completed

 Member for Grayndler

-“The Rudd Labor Government will invest more in rail over the next 12 months than our predecessors did during their 12 years in office.”
+“In fact, the Rudd Labor Government will invest more in rail over the next 12 months than our predecessors did during their 12 years in office.”

 ARTC CEO David Marchant said the Corporation is pushing forward with its plans to upgrade the East West corridor and make rail more competitive, with the new passing loops expected to cut transit time and expand capacity on the line between Perth and Adelaide.